⏱️ 6 minute read

 Projected Total Revenue

-- Projected Total is defined as the expected total revenue to be earned by the project upon completion.
-It is calculated using Actual Billable Value of Service and Remaining Work Billable Value of Service.
+Projected Total is defined as the expected total revenue to be earned by the project upon completion.
+It's calculated using Actual Billable Value of Service and Remaining Work Billable Value of Service.

-- Price of past and future expenses are included.
+The price of past and future expenses is included.

 Estimated Cost

-- Estimated Cost is defined as the total spend expected in order to complete a project.
-It is calculated using Billable Task Estimates, Internal Cost and Cost of Estimated expenses.
+Estimated Cost is defined as the total spend expected in order to complete a project.
+It's calculated using billable task estimates, internal cost, and the cost of estimated expenses.

-- Estimated Billable Expenses are expenses Estimated on a project that will be billed to the client.
-Therefore, the cost of billable expenses Estimated for the future are part of Estimated cost.
+Estimated Billable Expenses are expenses estimated on a project that will be billed to the client.
+The cost of billable expenses estimated for the future is therefore part of Estimated Cost.

 Actual Cost

-- Actual Cost is defined as the total spent on your project to date.
-It is calculated using Time registered, Internal hourly cost and Cost of past expenses.
+Actual Cost is defined as the total spent on your project to date.
+It's calculated using time registered, internal hourly cost, and the cost of past expenses.

-- Past expenses are the expenses within a project, dated prior to current date that are billed to the client.
-Therefore, the cost of billable expenses that occurred in the past are part of actual cost
+Past expenses are expenses within a project, dated prior to the current date, that are billed to the client.
+The cost of billable expenses that occurred in the past is therefore part of Actual Cost.

 Remaining Work Cost

-- Remaining Work is defined as the amount of cost expected at the end of the project.
-It is calculated as Remaining time on unfinished tasks, Internal hourly cost and Cost of future expenses.
+Remaining Work is defined as the amount of cost expected at the end of the project.
+It's calculated using remaining time on unfinished tasks, internal hourly cost, and the cost of future expenses.

-- Future expenses are expenses Estimated on a project, dated ahead of the current date that will be billed to the client.
-Therefore, the cost of future expenses are part of forecasted cost
+Future expenses are expenses estimated on a project, dated ahead of the current date, that will be billed to the client.
+The cost of future expenses is therefore part of forecasted cost.

 Example (without expenses):